Questions?

 If we haven’t answered your question, please email us

 It depends on the health of a tree.
 A dead tree has the possibility of dropping limbs and injuring you or causing damage.
-I am fully insured and have the proper experience and equipment to remove it and dispose of it.
-A tree that hasn’t budded in years should have a closer inspection by me, first.
+We are fully insured and have the proper experience and equipment to remove it and dispose of it.
+A tree that hasn’t budded in years should have a closer inspection first.

 I have been proactively dealing with various insect infestations such as Asian Long Horn Beetle and the Emerald Ash Borer.
 Let’s set up an appointment so that I can have a closer look and give you options on how to deal with it.